AlessandroAdami/chess_engine/README.md

 their weaknesses and test their strengths, while also testing some new ideas.

 ## User Stories
+- As a user, I want to be able to create a new game and specify a name.
 - As a user, I want to be able to play and save multiple games.
-- I want to be able to access my games after I close and reopen the application.
+- As a user, I want to be able to get an evaluation of the game I am playing.
-- As a user, I want to be able to look over my finished games and analyze them.
+- As a user, I want to be able to rename or delete any of my games.